 - Identified target customer groups.

-A short overview of potential small business marketing tactics follows:
+A short overview of eight relatively quick and cheap small business local marketing ideas follows:

 GOOGLE MY BUSINESS PAGE – Delivers a presence on page 1 Google.
 It captures the active searchers (prospects) for goods and services in the local area.

 Those searching for a supplier of goods or services in their local area will often turn to friends or family for a recommendation.
 Failing that, they will probably scan the first page of the search results.